However, if you give away your home to your children or grandchildren, your threshold will increase to £475,000.

 It is the funds from an estate which are used to pay inheritance tax to HM Revenue and Customs (HMRC).
 This is done by the person dealing with the estate, who is known as the ‘executor’ in cases where there is a will.

 The beneficiaries, who are the people who inherit the estate, don’t normally pay tax on what they inherit.
 However, they may have related taxes to pay, for example, if they receive rental income from a house left to them in a will.

 Reliefs and exemptions to inheritance tax

-Also, other reliefs, such as Business Relief, allow some assets to be passed on free of inheritance tax or with a reduced bill.
+- Business Relief can allow some assets to be passed on free of inheritance tax or with a reduced bill